Tiny-house movement: Legality

 Some lower court decisions in the U.S. have struck down zoning laws related to size, which pose an obstacle to tiny housing.
 One such case was League of South Jersey, Inc. v.
 Township of Berlin, in which the court found that a zoning law related to the size of a home did not advance its stated goal of protecting citizens, causing the law to be repealed.
 This, and other similar decisions, have assisted in allowing for the propagation of the tiny-house movement despite their infrequency.

 In 2014, the first "tiny-house friendly town" was declared in Spur, Texas; it was later clarified that a tiny house may not be on wheels, but rather must be secured to a foundation.

 In July 2016, Washington County, Utah revised its zoning regulations to accommodate some types of tiny housing.
+Also in 2016, Fresno, California became the first US municipality to "write into its development code authorization for 'tiny homes,'" according to Mayor Ashley Swearengin.

 Increasingly, tiny houses have become larger, heavier, and more expensive.
 This has signaled a move away from the initial movement goal of a reduced environmental impact as the popularity of tiny homes has taken off.